MA in Social Entrepreneurship and Change FAQS

 How can I learn more about this program?

 You're welcome to attend one of our in-person or online information sessions.
-To see the upcoming schedule and to RSVP for a one of our sessions, click here.
 If you are unable to attend an information session, you can connect with the Admissions and Recruitment Team at email@example.com to schedule a personal consultation.